zieleniowy/rportal/README.md

 ## caution
 default react rendering policy makes app more readable and simpler in most cases.
 Although using portals seems to be very comfortable, it leads app to be more complicated.
 Every time you want to use this component, you should consider React recommended approach first.
+If your app is complicated, at first you should think of using some state management library like redux or recoil.

 ## sample usecases
 - you want to render some link in menu based on current route.
 You create a portal container in a menu component.